A few years ago Karen released her clever pattern, Modern Japanese Rice Pouch.

 Like Karen says, this is a great project to use up extra scraps of fabric and add your own unique style.
 The bag is reversible and incredibly useful for storing sewing projects or carrying around as a purse.

-I was really surprised by the simple construction, which was different from any bag I've made before.
+I love the simple construction, which is different from any bag I've ever made.
 It was easy and fun to sew the square bottom and see the bag come together.

-I used Heuchera Leaves on light weight for the exterior and Daisy Pinstripe on mid weight for the interior.
-Using these combinations of weights gave the bag enough stability so I skipped using interfacing.
-I used waxed canvas for the bottom square of the bag.
+I used Heuchera Leaves for the exterior and Daisy Pinstripe for the interior.
+Our hemp/organic cotton base cloths give the bag enough stability to skip interfacing (but this is my opinion, of course).
+I used waxed canvas for the bottom of the bag.

-The patches I used are screenprints from old projects that I just couldn't part with.
-They're like abstract rows of flowers.
-The little baskets are also screenprinted patches I just sewed on with my sewing machine and then added machine and hand stitches.
+The patches I used are screenprints from old projects that I haven't been able part with.
+I just sewed these on the exterior panels with my sewing machine and then hand stitches.

 Once I had the patches in place, I added little bits of embroidery - a butterfly here and a stem of grapes there.

-This little pouch was such a joy to make, I decided to add a few kits to the shop!
+This little pouch was such a joy to make that I am adding it to our Kits section in the shop!

-I organized the kits by color story; green, yellow and blue.
+The kits are organized by color story and they change depending on what fabrics we have in stock.
 The screenprint patches will differ in each kit but include 3 or more.